mnestix/mnestix-browser/README.md

 How the AAS Creator in conjunction with the ID Generations Functionality works can be seen in the [official Mnestix API documentation](https://hub.docker.com/r/mnestix/mnestix-api).

 One can also use the Template Builder with the Data Ingest Endpoint to send arbitrary JSON files to the API and automatically add them to a specified AAS.
-This enables easy integration into exisiting ETL processes.
+This enables easy integration into existing ETL processes.
 How exactly this works can be seen in the [official Mnestix API documentation](https://hub.docker.com/r/mnestix/mnestix-api).

 Below you'll find a small overview on how the components interact with each other: